Fangge Dupan: Life and career

 After leaving Hsinchu, Fangge Dupan enrolled in Taipei Girls Senior High School.
 At school for two years, the classes included domestic arts such as: ikebana, the tea ceremony, sewing and knitting, as well as literature and history.
 As a whole, Taipei Girls Senior High School's educational mission was to develop humble, virtuous women to serve husbands and educate children.
 What she learned in Taipei inspired Fangge Dupan to ponder the status of women, which became a recurring theme in her writings.
 After World War II, she returned to Xinpu to teach junior high school.
 There, she met her future husband, Dr. Du Ching-shou.
 By 1946, Fangge Dupan stopped writing in Japanese because the Kuomintang had banned the use of that language.
 In the 1947 228 Incident, her maternal uncle Chang Chi-liang, and two other people were killed by the Kuomintang.
 The loss of family members affected Fangge Dupan's work deeply; she expressed an ironic attitude towards politics in her work.
 The next year, Fangge Dupan married Du despite opposition from her family.
 She and Du moved to Chungli, Taoyuan.
-Fangge Dupan worked at her husband's clinic, while writing articles as a freelancer.
-She did not publish under her own name until the 1960s, when she began writing in Mandarin.
+Fangge Dupan worked at her husband's clinic while writing articles as a freelancer.
+She did not publish under her own name until the 1960s when she began writing in Mandarin.
 This language shift marks Fangge Dupan as a member of what writer Lin Heng-tai called the "translingual generation" in 1967, Taiwanese writers who were educated in Japanese while Taiwan was governed by Japan, but later published in Mandarin Chinese as the Kuomintang asserted control of Taiwan.

-In 1965, Fangge Dupan joined the Bamboo Hat Poetry Society.
+In 1965, Fangge Dupan joined the Li Poetry Society.
 On 17 September 1967, her husband was badly injured in a car accident, but recovered.
 Fangge Dupan, a Christian, turned to religious works, and began preaching.
 In May 1982, Fangge Dupan became an American citizen.
 She began writing in Hakka in 1989.
 In 1992, her poem 遠千湖 written in Mandarin, English and Japanese was awarded the first Chen Xiuxi Poetry Prize.

+During the 1990s, Fangge Dupan served as the director of Taiwan Literature, as well as the president of the Female Whale Poetry Society.
+In 1992, she authored a collection of poems titled Faraway Thousand Lake (Yuan Qian Hu) in Beijing Mandarin, English, and Japanese, winning the first Chen Hsiu-hsi Poetry Award.
+Her major works include Ghost Festival (Zhong Yuan Jie), Well-being Drama (Ping An Xi), Paper Man (Zhi Ren), Vegetable Garden (Cai Yuan), etc.

 On 10 March 2016, Fangge Dupan died at home at the age of 89.
 A memorial was held on 19 March at the Presbyterian Church in Zhongli, where she was posthumously presented with a presidential citation by Hakka Affairs Council minister Chung Wan-mei.